delphidabbler/codesnip/branches/parsnip/RepoStructure.md

         Scripts
           3rdParty

-In addition there is a _Test_ top level sub-directory with the following
+In addition there was a _Test_ top level sub-directory with the following
 structure:

     Test